zer0cache/matic-docs/docs/validate/economics.md

 ## Becoming a Validator

 We had earlier mentioned that we are thinking of having a minimum self-stake requirement from the validators, as we do hope that validators also have their skin in the game.
-However, since we will be moving to a robust replacement strategy because the number of validator slots are limited as of now, the Matic Network staking program will not have a minimum self-stake requirement.
+However, since we will be moving to a robust replacement strategy because the number of validator slots are limited as of now, the Polygon staking program will not have a minimum self-stake requirement.
 It is however, logical that over time, the average/median stake by a validator will tend upwards and become substantial.

-Thus to begin with, becoming a validator on Matic Network requires a minimum self stake of 1 MATIC.
+Thus to begin with, becoming a validator on Polygon requires a minimum self stake of 1 MATIC.

 The replacement strategy involves calculation of a comprehensive validator scoring mechanism.
 If all validator slots are filled, a new validator can only replace one from the current set if it can beat the score of the least ranked validator.
 Bidding in the real world is simple, whoever gets the most stake gets the spot.
 However, the way to elect validators is not limited in this ecosystem.